Citation, DOI and article data

 Urolithiasis refers to the presence of calculi anywhere along the course of the urinary tracts.
-For the purpose of the article the terms urolithiasis, nephrolithiasis and renal or kidney stones are used interchangeably, although some authors have slightly varying definitions of each.
+For the purpose of the article, the terms urolithiasis, nephrolithiasis, and renal/kidney stones are used interchangeably, although some authors have slightly varying definitions of each.

 The lifetime incidence of renal stones is high, seen in as many as 5% of women and 12% of males.
-By far the most common stone is calcium oxalate, however the exact distribution of stones depends on the population and associated metabolic abnormalities (e.g. struvite stones are more frequently encountered in women, as urinary tract infection as more common) 8.
+By far the most common stone is calcium oxalate, however, the exact distribution of stones depends on the population and associated metabolic abnormalities (e.g. struvite stones are more frequently encountered in women, like urinary tract infection as more common) 8.

 Although some renal stones remain asymptomatic, most will result in pain.
 Small stones that arise in the kidney are more likely to pass into the ureter where they may result in renal colic.
-Haematuria although common may be absent in approximately 15% of patients 1.
+Hematuria, although common, may be absent in approximately 15% of patients 1.
 Strangury is also occasionally present.
 Some patients may also present with the complication of obstructive pyelonephritis, and may, therefore, have a septic clinical presentation.

-The composition or urinary tract stones varies widely depending upon metabolic alterations, geography and presence of infection, and their size varies from gravel to staghorn calculi.
-The more common composition of stones include:
+The composition of urinary tract stones varies widely depending upon metabolic alterations, geography, and presence of infection, and their size varies from gravel to staghorn calculi.
+The more common composition of stones include (more detail below):